 With the invention of sites such as Pinterest and Teachers Pay Teachers came thousands of printable learning activities, many of which can be accessed for free and used to assist your child in developing and growing fundamental skills.
 You can find resources for every subject and grade level, including pre-k activities for toddlers.
 Just simply search for activities that are age appropriate for your child and print.
 You can find a ton of meaningful learning experiences that provide some quiet time for you, mama.
 Below are just a few of the resources you can access for free.

 Crafts are another great way to keep children engaged and entertained.
 You can find activities that tie into fun themes, seasons and holidays, or to reinforce learning skills.
 They are usually very inexpensive and can often be made with materials you already have in your home.
 Of course crafts tend to be very messy and will require quite a cleanup afterward.
 You can use times such as these to have children help pick up after themselves.
 If you would like some ideas for creating crafts, use the links below.

 For even more ideas, be sure to subscribe and get access to my free printable HUGE List of Quiet Time Activities for Your Little Ones and check out my Pinterest Board Quiet Time Activities

 I hope this list will become a go-to resource when you are in need of some activities to engage and entertain your little ones.
 If you have other ideas for quiet time activities, please share below!
 And don’t forget to connect with me on Social Media!

 Access My Resources

-Subscribe to get our latest content by email and to gain exclusive access to my resource page.
+Subscribe to get my latest content by email and to gain exclusive access to all of my FREE resources.